 - At present, there are no taxes, and the wages are paid in full.

-- Modern medicine and healthcare, one of the best in the word.
+- Modern medicine and healthcare, are one of the best in the world.

-- Luxury living, the hot climate, adventurers can relax at sea all year round.
+- With luxury living and the hot climate, adventurers can relax at sea all year round.